pirocorp/Object-Oriented-Design/13. DDD/Modeling Problems in Software.md

 ## Understanding the Ubiquitous Language of a Bounded Context

 The language we use is key to the shared understanding we want to have with our domain experts in order to be successful.
+A ubiquitous language applies to a single bounded context and is used throughout conversations and code for that context.

 - Try to explain back to the customer what you think they explained to you.
 - Avoid: "What I meant was…"